Dr. Jacob Elliott

 Dr. Laura Shortridge

-I enjoy helping people both with their problems and with their efforts to grow into the most loving, autonomous, and effective people that they can be.
+I enjoy helping people to grow into the most loving, autonomous, and effective people that they can be.

 Lida Bishara, MA, TLLP

 I believe in coming to therapy, an individual or family can create meaning and balance in their lives.
-In my background, I have obtained my Master's degree in Clinical Psychology from the Michigan School of Psychology and am currently in the process of completing my doctoral degree.
-I work as a Psychology Assistant under the supervision of Dr. Jacob Elliott.
-My therapy approach primarily utilizes techniques and interventions from Humanistic and Psychodynamic orientations of psychology.
+My therapeutic approach utilizes a variety of evidence-based techniques and interventions from humanistic and psychodynamic orientations of psychology.
 These methods allow me to implement client-focused treatment from a non-judgmental and supportive position while exploring past and present issues.
 I also incorporate techniques of mindfulness and meditation for individuals to gain a more positive balance between mind and body.
 I work with individuals, couples, and families, ranging in age from children to adults.
-I see people with issues concerning anxiety, depression, attention issues, obsessive-compulsive issues, stress, trauma, relationship concerns, among other emotional and cognitive concerns.
-I also have extensive experience working with individuals with cultural and diversity matters.
-Throughout sessions, people can experience a safe, positive, and comforting place to share and explore their personal concerns as well as finding hope in leading a more fulfilled life.
+I specialize in the treatment of anxiety, depression, attention issues, obsessive-compulsive issues, stress, trauma, relationship concerns, among other emotional and cognitive concerns.
+In addition, I have extensive experience working with individuals with cultural and diversity matters.
+Throughout the therapeutic process, people will experience a safe, positive, and comforting place to share and explore their personal concerns as well as finding hope in leading a more fulfilled life.

 Five Important Qualities of a